suraj14wadje/AMPD/Documentation/description.md

 ### Proposed System

-<p>In proposed system teacher will create new assignments each assignment belongs to some class(fy,sy,ty,msc-1,msc-2). these assignments will be visible on students homepage from there student can complete their assignments from local machine and once the assinment is done student can submit it.
-when student clicks on submit button assignment is stored in database in the form of text this stored assignmet is now undergoes a plagiarism detection algorithm and assigns score for plagiarism.
+In proposed system teacher will create new assignments each assignment belongs to some class (fy,sy,ty,msc-1,msc-2). these assignments will be visible on students homepage from there student can complete their assignments from local machine and once the assinment is done student can submit it. when student clicks on submit button assignment is stored in database in the form of text this stored assignmet is now undergoes a plagiarism detection algorithm and assigns score for plagiarism.
 All the submission from students are visible to relative teachers. this code is reviewed by teacher and remarks and marks are given.